void

 Background

-Csap is the Hungarian name of border town Чоп (Chop) between Ukraine, Slovakia and Hungary, until 1921 part of Hungary.
+Csap is the Hungarian name of the border town Чоп (Chop) between Ukraine, Slovakia and Hungary, until 1921 part of Hungary.
 It is now located on Ukrainian territory and is an important railway junction and border crossing.

 Quote(s) from the novel